quaresmajose/docs/source/reference-manual/linux/toolchain.rst

 Exists however some issues when using the ``clang`` and ``llvm`` as default, because some recipes are refusing to be build with this configuration.
 To adresss this issues is recomendend to add a new file where we will add the tweeks needed to build sucessfully.
-In the public LmP we use the ``meta-lmp/meta-lmp-base/conf/distro/include/non-clangable.inc`` for that propuse.
+In the public LmP layer ``meta-lmp`` we use the ``meta-lmp-base/conf/distro/include/non-clangable.inc`` for that propuse.

-Adding the same on the ``meta-subscriber-overrides`` can be a solution where we collect all the ``clang`` tweeks needed.
-This configuration can be added in ``meta-subscriber-overrides/conf/layer.conf`` or somewere in another global configurations file.
+Adding the same on the factory layer ``meta-subscriber-overrides`` can be a solution where we will collect all the ``clang`` tweeks needed.
+This configuration can be added in ``conf/machine/include/lmp-factory-custom.inc`` or somewere in another global configurations file.

 .. prompt:: text

-  require meta-subscriber-overrides/conf/non-clangable.inc
+  require conf/machine/include/non-clangable.inc

+So we will use the factory file ``conf/machine/include/non-clangable.inc`` to customize everything clang related.

 Changing the toolchain
 ----------------------

-To change the default values disabling the ``clang`` compiler globaly and use the ``gcc`` we need to change the ``TOOLCHAIN`` value in ``meta-subscriber-overrides/conf/layer.conf``
+To change the default values disabling the ``clang`` compiler globaly and use the ``gcc`` we need to change the ``TOOLCHAIN`` value.

 .. prompt:: text

   TOOLCHAIN = "gcc"

-Changing the compiler per recipe is also possible and it can be done using a bbappend with ``TOOLCHAIN = "gcc"`` or using the ``meta-subscriber-overrides/conf/non-clangable.inc``
+Changing the compiler per recipe is also possible and it can be done using a bbappend or with ``TOOLCHAIN = "gcc"`` or in the global factory ``non-clangable.inc``

 .. prompt:: text